citizenfx/natives/PAD/SetControlNormal.md

 ```

 ```
-This is for simulating player input.
-amount is a float value from 0
+This is for simulating player input. amount is a float value from 0 - 1
-0, 1 and 2 used in the scripts.
-0 is by far the most common of them.
+padIndex: 0 (PLAYER_CONTROL), 1 (unk) and 2 (unk) used in the scripts.
 ```

 ## Parameters